 When Regional Supply is enabled, Trade Routes will disable certain leveled item lists that make up the bulk of merchant inventories.
 However, some merchants (especially apothecaries) also have items pre-placed on shelves in their shops which they will offer for sale.
 In many cases these items are not region-appropriate, so you may see a few odd items for sale in regions that Trade Routes would not ordinarily allow.
 It would theoretically be possible for Trade Routes to replace these pre-placed items with better regional alternatives, but this could also cause many more compatibility problems with mods that make any changes to affected shop interiors, so there are currently no plans to do this.

-How much more profitable is the primary loop vs. the alternate? or,
+How much more profitable is the primary loop vs. the secondary? or,

-How much shorter is the alternate loop vs. the primary? or,
+How much shorter is the secondary loop vs. the primary? or,

 Can't I just fast travel everywhere and then who cares how long the loops are?